Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US002/01.requirements-engineering/US002-requirements-engineering..md

 ### 1.7 Other Relevant Remarks

-* It is important to know that a person can play different roles on these user stories ,a client and a store manager can also be an agents for example.
+* It is important to know that a person can play different roles on these user stories ,a client and a store manager can also be agents for example.